 Vella, J., Berardinelli, P., & Burrow, J. (1998).
 How Do They Know They Know ?
 Evaluating Adult Learning.
 San Francisco: Jossey-Bass.

 Acknowledgement: Picture – capitalism isn’t working – is by Tony Hall (Flickr: http://www.flickr.com/photos/anotherphotograph/3405119691/).
 Reproduced under a Creative Commons Licence (Attribution-Noncommercial-Share Alike 2.0 Generic).

-How to cite this article: Menconi, M. (2003) ‘Bringing evaluation to the grassroots: insights gleaned from studying the mobilization for global justice’, the encyclopedia of informal education, www.infed.org/evaluation/evaluation_globalization.htm.
+How to cite this article: Menconi, M. (2003) ‘Bringing evaluation to the grassroots: insights gleaned from studying the mobilization for global justice’, The encyclopedia of pedagogy and informal education, www.infed.org/evaluation/evaluation_globalization.htm.
 [Paper originally presented to The Society for the Study of Social Problems August 2003] Last update: July 08, 2014

 Last Updated on